Guide to Odawara City and Odawara Castle

 Fare: 3540 JP Yen

 Taking the bullet train "KODAMA" is the fastest but most expensive.
-This option is recommended for tourists who have a JR Rail Pass.
+This option is recommended This option is recommended tourists having a JR Rail Pass.